 Hairless Guinea Pigs

-- Skinny pig – not technically a guinea pig breed; their hairless body comes from a genetic mutation when crossbreeding; don’t need grooming, but their skin is extremely sensitive, requiring constant care
+- Skinny Pig – Their body is almost bald, except for the nose and feet which have some hair and their hairless body comes from a genetic mutation.
+The skinny pigs don’t need grooming, but their skin is extremely sensitive and requires constant care.

 The Colors of a Guinea Pig

-Guinea pigs come with self-coats (one solid color) or multi-colored fur in a variety of color combinations.
+Guinea pigs can be born with one solid color or multi-colored fur and in a variety of color combinations.

 Self-coats come in the following colors: